AugustinRibreau/B2-JS_demineur/README.md

 # Démineur 💣

-This repository contains the code of a second year exercise.
-She's a bomb squad.
+This repository contains the code of a second year of higher education exercise.
+He is a deminer.

 ## How to Start